UnlyEd/github-action-deploy-on-vercel/README.md

 Here are a few community-powered examples, those are usually advanced use-cases!

 - [Next Right Now](https://github.com/UnlyEd/next-right-now) _(Disclosure: We're the author!)_
+  - [PR](https://github.com/UnlyEd/next-right-now/pull/296) - "Using this action helped us reduce a lot of **bash** code which was hardly testable." - _Next Right Now core contributors_

 ---